 The Kokoda Trail has the potential to be a high-value, world-class pilgrimage tourism destination capable of providing a secure economic future for traditional landowner communities across it.

-Our ideas, based on feedback from our collective experiences over the past 33 years and submitted in good faith, have been consistently ignored by DFAT Kokoda Initiative officials in their quest to have it managed as an environment park for the career benefit of aid-funded officials, consultants, anthropologists, archeologists and social engineers rather than as a tourism enterprise to secure a sustainable economic future for the owners of land sacred to our shared wartime heritage.
+Our ideas, based on feedback from our collective experiences over the past 33 years and submitted in good faith, have been consistently ignored by DFAT Kokoda Initiative officials in their quest to have it managed as an environment park for the career benefit of aid-funded officials, consultants, anthropologists, archeologists and social engineers rather than as a tourism enterprise to provide a sustainable economic future for the owners of land sacred to our shared wartime heritage.

 - Kokoda Trail Tourism – The Way Forward